mohsriach/mohsriach.github.io/_pages/about.md

 [September 2019] Completed internship at Vanderbilt University.
 Presented a poster on our work during the summer.
 Find it [here](https://drive.google.com/open?id=147vnQdK6AmsF45kk57yyJVy2hojDD-zW)

-[August 2019] Graduated from [The National Institute of Engineering](https://www.nie.ac.in/) with a Bachelor's degree in Electronics and Communication Engineering
+[August 2019] Graduated from [The National Institute of Engineering](https://www.nie.ac.in/) with a Bachelor's degree in Electronics and Communication Engineering.

 [June 2019] Started my internship at Vanderbilt University, Nashville.
-Completed my college internship at Mercedes-Benz Research India
+Completed my college internship at Mercedes-Benz Research India.

 [April 2019] One among ~70 students from around the world chosen to participate in the [VUSE Summer Research Program](https://engineering.vanderbilt.edu/summer-research/index.php).
 Also, one of two students from India selected for the program!